telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/excel-export.md

 ### Use Server-Side Processing

-To export big datasets from the Grid to Excel, use the .NET based server-side module shipped by Kendo UI.
-It is established on [Telerik RadSpreadProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview), which is part of the [Telerik Document Processing by Progress](http://docs.telerik.com/devtools/document-processing/introduction).
+To export huge datasets to Excel, a well-suited solution is the new [RadSpreadStreamProcessing library](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) which is part of the [Document Processing Library (DPL) by Progress](http://docs.telerik.com/devtools/document-processing/introduction).

-For more information, refer to the article on the [Excel export of the Grid widget]({% slug exporting_excel_kendoui_grid_widget %}#server-side-processing).
+The DPL handles the data import, export, and processing from the following formats:

+* Excel Microsoft Office Open XML Spreadsheet (`.xlsx`)
+* Comma-separated values (`.csv`)
+* Tab-separated values (`.txt`)
+* Portable document format (`.pdf`) (export only)

+> **Important**
+>
+> The DPL module is distributed as part of the [UI for ASP.NET MVC]({% slug overview_aspnetmvc %}) and is available for the Kendo UI Enterprise and DevCraft bundles.

+For examples on how to export Excel files, refer to the [RadSpreadProcessing library](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview).

 ## See Also